 The language model is applied at the tree leafs, where the word identity is known.
 However, since only the local best predecessor is kept in memory, one can only correctly apply a bigram-LM.
-For higherorder language models, the back-pointer table has to be traced back in order to get the linguistic state ("poorman's trigrams").
+For higher-order language models, the back-pointer table would have to be traced back in order to get the linguistic state ("poor-man's trigrams").
 The second and third search pass are therefore used to correct the errors described above.
 To avoid additional acoustic score computations in the latter search passes, the acoustic scores from the first pass can be cached, which can require a significant amount of memory.
 In summary, the search strategy implemented in our old decoder is as follows:

-- 1. search on tree-organized pronunciation lexicon - aggressive path recombination at word ends - use linguistic information only approximative - generate a list of starting words for each frame - 2. search on flat-organized pronunciation lexicon - fix the word segmentation from the first pass

-- 3. A-Star lattice re-scoring - full use of language model
+- 1. search on tree-organized pronunciation lexicon - · aggressive path recombination at word ends - · use linguistic information only approximative - Unigram Language Model Lookahead - generate a list of starting words for each frame - 2. search on flat-organized pronunciation lexicon - fix the word segmentation from the first pass - 3.
+A-Star lattice re-scoring - full use of language model

 2.2.
-One-Pass Decoder
+One-Pass Decoding based on linguistic polymorphism

 To be able to include all available information sources in one pass, it is necessary to delay the inclusion of the full language model information until the word identity is known in the leafs of the tree.
 Then however, it is also possible to determine the best predecessor words, or the linguistic state, as we call it.
 One way to achieve this is the tree-copying process as described in [7, 8, 9, 3].
 The idea is to create a separate copy of the PPT for each surviving linguistic state after path recombination.
-Since the number of different linguistic states (= tree copies) can be a few hundred for a longspan language model, efficient pruning criteria must be applied to fit computing and memory constraints.
+Since the number of different linguistic states (= tree copies) can be a few hundred for a long-span language model, efficient pruning criteria must be applied to fit computing and memory constraints.
 The search is therefore guided by a language model lookahead which distributes the language model probabilities over the PPT to allow a more efficient beam search.